Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Introduction

 Existing work on random embeddings of graphs in surfaces is mostly concentrated on the notion of the \emph{random genus} of a graph.
 By considering the uniform probability distribution on the set $\Emb(G)$ of all (equivalence classes of) 2-cell embeddings of a graph in (orientable) closed surfaces, we can speak of a random embedding and ask what is the expected value of its genus.
 The initial hope of using Monte Carlo methods on the configuration space of all 2-cell embeddings to compute the minimum genus of graphs \cite{GrRi91,GrTu79} quickly vanished as empirical simulations showed that, in many interesting cases, the average genus is very close to the maximum possible genus in $\Emb(G)$.
-The work in \cite{GrRi91} also showed that there can be arbitrarily deep local minima for the genus that are not globally minimum.
-One of the main outcomes of our work in this paper is a formal verification that the Monte Carlo approach cannot work for approximating the minimum genus of graphs.
-Still, random embeddings appear of sufficient interest not only in topological graph theory but also within several areas of pure mathematics and theoretical physics.
-They are ubiquitous as a fundamental concept in combinatorics (products of permutations, Hopf algebra, chord diagrams, random generation of objects), algebra (representations of the symmetric group), algebraic number theory (algebraic curves, Galois theory, Grothendiek's ``dessins d'enfants'', moduli spaces of curves and surfaces), knot theory (Vassiliev knot invariants), theoretical physics (quantum field theory, string theory, Feynmann diagrams, Korteweg and de Vries equation, matrix integrals), etc. We refer to \cite{LandoZvonkin} for additional in-depth information.
+The work of Gross and Rieper \cite{GrRi91} also showed that there can be arbitrarily deep local minima for the genus that are not globally minimum.
+That result rules out traditional local-search algorithms.
+However it does not exclude search methods that have more significant random component, like the popular simulated annealing heuristic~\cite{simAnn}.
+Our results show that for almost all graphs, starting with a random embedding we would be very far from a minimum with extremely high probability.
+Therefore, any heuristic with strong randomness will with high probability lead toward an embedding with only a few faces (and so of large genus).
+Hence, our work gives strong theoretical evidence that such methods are very unlikely to be successful.
+Of course, if we restrict inputs to a particular graph class such algorithms may still work.
+We conclude this paragraph with phrasing one of the main outcomes of our work; This paper provides a formal evidence that the Monte Carlo approach cannot work for approximating the minimum genus of graphs.

 Unlike most previous works, we will not discuss the (average) genus but instead the (average) number of faces in random embeddings.
 Although the two variables are related linearly through Euler's formula, it turns out that the study of the number of faces yields a more appreciative view of certain phenomena that occur in this area.